 Today I’m going to wear my jeans shorts and I’m going to show off my dimples and yes, my thighs will touch each other and I’m just going to be happy for showing them some sun.
 That’s all any woman can do to get out of this frenzy: show yourself and all the ladies around you that shame is unnecessary, that fat and cellulite hold no power over you nor say anything about who you are.

 Will you feel a bit awkward at first?
 For sure!
 For some it may feel excruciating in the beginning and I hear ya!
 But, you’re never going to build the confidence to do it, unless you start doing it.
 So whatever your size, body shape or scars: you don’t have to love it all straight away, but start by not letting it dictate you what to wear and how to show up in this world.
 You got this!

 Do you wanna turn around your Mindset and start loving your body + reach your 'happy' weight?
-Get a free crash course in your inbox asap by clicking here.
+Discover our work.